AntiPersnlMyne/envipyengine_boilerplate/README.md

 What is NOT conveinent is how minimal the documentation for the library is:
 `https://envi-py-engine.readthedocs.io/en/latest/envipyengine_api.html`

+**However**, one isn't not _supposed_ to use this library as a standalone entity.
+Its intended purpose is as a tool being used by the `ENVI Modeler` (a feature within ENVI itself) to convert ENVI "block code" into a Python executable.
+Should you still desire to use this library manually, carry on.

 ## Contents
 This repository includes two main objects:
 1) An approachable guide on how to use ENVI Py Engine, for those unfamiliar with IDL and/or ENVI
-2) A boilerplate class - Task - that provides an easy(er) interface to the Envi Py Engine
+2) A boilerplate class - named `Task` - that provides an easy(er) interface to the Envi Py Engine

 ## Disclaimer
 There is a very minimal chance this will be updated past ver. `1.0`.
 The ENVI Py Engine has been updated recently (as of writing, 2025), but contains fractional ENVI capabilities, compared to pure IDL routines.
-It is the author's recommendation to use IDL via Python subroutines instead.
+It is the author's recommendation to use IDL via `idlpy` (a complimentary IDL-Python bridge included with your (probable) installation of ENVI).
+Or use the Envi Modeler from within ENVI itself.